GabeStah/Airbrake.io/Exceptions/PHP/Hierarchy/text.md

 - `ReflectionException` - Thrown when attempting to perform an invalid operation during reflection.
 - `RuntimeException` - Thrown for exceptions that only occur during runtime, such as overflow or out of bounds issues.

 That's just a small taste of the powerful, built-in exception class hierarchy provided with modern PHP.
-Stay tuned for more in-depth articles examining each of these exceptions in greater detail, and be sure to check out Airbrake's robust <a class="js-cta-utm" href="https://airbrake.io/languages/ruby_exception_handling?utm_source=blog&amp;utm_medium=end-post&amp;utm_campaign=airbrake-php">PHP Exception Tracker</a> to help you streamline all your exception handling practices!
+Stay tuned for more in-depth articles examining each of these exceptions in greater detail, and be sure to check out Airbrake's robust <a class="js-cta-utm" href="https://airbrake.io/languages/ruby_exception_handling?utm_source=blog&amp;utm_medium=end-post&amp;utm_campaign=airbrake-php">PHP Exception Tracker</a>, designed to help you streamline all your PHP exception handling practices!

 ---

 __META DESCRIPTION__

-A brief overview of the PHP exception class hierarchy, including dramatic changes introduces in PHP 7 with the new Throwable interface.
+A brief overview of the PHP exception class hierarchy, including the dramatic changes introduced in PHP 7 with the new Throwable interface.

 ---